candleshine/DumbPin/README.md

 ## License 📝

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution (CC BY) License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Support 💬